oroinc/documentation/crm/user_guide/access_management_roles.rst

 Is is possible to do this using Field Level ACL functionality.
 When you enable it for an entity, you can assign permissions that allow actions on a particular entity field to a role.

-For more information about the field level ACLs, see the `Roles on the Interface <./access-management-field-level-acl>`__ guide.
+For more information about the field level ACLs, see the `Permissions for an Entity Field (Field Level ACLs) <./access-management-field-level-acl>`__ guide.

 Links